-Ultrasound technicians perform duties that produce results similar to other diagnostic imaging fields, including X-rays and MRI (Magnetic Resonance Imaging) machines.
-The difference is sonography uses reflected sound waves to create an image of the inside of a patient's body.
+Ultrasound technicians perform duties that produce results similar to other diagnostic imaging fields, including X-ray technology and MRI (Magnetic Resonance Imaging).
+The difference is that sonography uses reflected sound waves to create an image of the inside of a patient's body.
 Ultrasound is commonly used during pregnancy to view a fetus.

 Ultrasound technicians are trained to operate ultrasound equipment and to look for abnormal problem areas in an image.
 They must ensure that the image is clear enough for the doctor and other medical staff to make an accurate diagnosis.
 Also, the ultrasound technician may be required to obtain measurements, perform calculations and evaluate the results.

-Training to become an ultrasound technician may be done through a formal education program or through military training.
+Training to become an ultrasound technician can be done through a formal education program or through military training.
 The most common training is an associate's degree program, although there are bachelor's degree and 1-year certificate programs available.
-These programs may be found at community colleges, technical/vocation schools and at some universities.
-Coursework typically includes human anatomy, ultrasound equipment, pathophysiology and obstetrics.
-In addition, students must complete clinical education at designated hospitals.
-Clinical education is a requirement of the American Registry for Diagnostic Medical Sonography (ARDMS) for anyone wishing to take the registration examination for certification.
+These programs can be found at community colleges, technical/vocation schools, and some universities.
+Coursework typically includes human anatomy, ultrasound equipment, pathophysiology, and obstetrics.
+In addition, students must complete clinical education, which is a requirement of the American Registry for Diagnostic Medical Sonography (ARDMS) for anyone wishing to take the registration examination for certification.

-State certification or registration as an ultrasound technician is not required, although doing so provides a profession assessment of an individual's skills that employers typically prefer.
-Registration or certification as a diagnostic medical sonographer may be obtained by passing an ARDMS certification exam.
+A few states require certification as part of their licensure process for ultrasound technicians.
+In general, though, certification in this field is voluntary.
+Certification can provide ultrasound technicians with a professional assessment of their skills that employers typically prefer.
+Registration or certification as a diagnostic medical sonographer can be obtained by passing an ARDMS certification exam.
 The ARDMS offers certification in various areas of specialty, including breast, abdomen and vascular sonography.
-Certified sonographers must participate in continuing education to maintain their certifications.
+Certified sonographers must participate in continuing education to maintain their certification.

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for for diagnostic medical sonographers, which include ultrasound technicians, are projected to increase by 46% between 2012 and 2022 (www.bls.gov).
-This growth is attributed to the fact that health care providers prefer ultrasound imaging as a safer alternative to radiology.
-The BLS also noted that the median annual wage for diagnostic medical sonographers was $66,410 in May 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for for diagnostic medical sonographers, were projected to increase by 26% between 2014 and 2024.
+In part, this growth was attributed to the less invasive nature of ultrasound as well as its lower cost compared to other procedures.
+The BLS also noted that the mean annual wage for diagnostic medical sonographers was $70,880 as of May 2015.